Block belief propagation algorithm for two-dimensional tensor networks: The blockBP algorithm

-\textit{The blockBP algorithm.} To present our method, we first recall the BP algorithm for approximate TN contractions\cc{AlkabetzArad2021}.
-We assume basic familiarity with notions and methods of TN such as MPS and PEPS\cc{Schollwock2011, Orus2014}, although more information can be found in the supplementary materail\cc{supp}.
-Consider then a many-body quantum state described by a PEPS $\ket{\psi} = \sum_{i_1, \ldots, i_n}\Tr(T^{i_1}_1\cdots T_n^{i_n})\ket{i_1, \ldots, i_n}$, where $T_1, \ldots, T_n$ represent the local tensors of the PEPS, with dimension of the virtual legs, also known as bond dimension, $D$, and $i_1, \ldots, i_n$ denote the physical legs.
+To present the blockBP algorithm, we assume basic familiarity with TN such as MPS and PEPS\cc{Schollwock2011, Orus2014}.
+More information for the unfamiliar reader can be found in Appendix.~\ref{sec:zipup} and Appendix.~\ref{sec:ite}.
+Consider a 2D many-body whose state is given by a PEPS $\ket{\psi} = \sum_{i_1, \ldots, i_n}\Tr(T^{i_1}_1\cdots T_n^{i_n})\ket{i_1, \ldots, i_n}$.
+Here, $T_1, \ldots, T_n$ represent the local tensors of the PEPS, with dimension of the virtual legs, also known as bond dimension, $D$, and $i_1, \ldots, i_n$ denote the physical legs.
 Virtual legs are omitted for brevity, and $\Tr(\cdots)$ denotes TN contraction.
-We first compute the double-layer TN representing $\braket{\psi}{\psi}$, in which the corresponding ket/bra tensors are contracted along the physical legs.
-In the BP algorithm, we define a message $m_{a\to b}$ from spin $a$ to spin $b$ and a message $m_{b\to a}$ in the opposite direction between every neighboring spins $a,b$.
-Every message is a positive semi-definite matrix.
-Starting from a set of random messages, the messages at round $\ell+1$ are calculated from the messages at round $\ell$ by the formula

-where $N_{a}\setminus\{b\}$ denotes all the neighbors of spin $a$, but $b$.
-After few iterations the messages typically converge to a fixed point, from which a separable local environment can be obtained, and one can thus use this information either to evaluate expectation values or to lower the energy of the system by optimizing the tensor on spin $b$.
-For more details see \cc{supp}.

-The BP algorithm is very efficient and, just as the simple-update algorithm, it is exact for PEPS with a tree structure, and often provides excellent approximations for the local environment also in the presence of loops.
-Nevertheless, just as the simple-update method, it will often yield unsatisfying results in the presence of frustration or long-range entanglement.

-To overcome this problem we introduce the blockBP algorithm.
-The idea is sketched in \Fig{fig:blockBP-sketch} for the case of a finite square grid.
-Starting from a single-layer PEPS, we move to a double layer TN that represents $\braket{\psi}{\psi}$ (\Fig{fig:blockBP-sketch}a-b).
-Next, we partition the system into disjoint blocks (\Fig{fig:blockBP-sketch}c), and run BP between the blocks, where each block is now considered as one node.
-To overcome the exponential size of the Hilbert space of each block, we preserve its local structure by treating it as a small TN and letting the messages between blocks become MPSs.

-More formally, we call the set of edges that connect two neighboring blocks a \emph{super edge}.
-Then if $A$, $B$ are neighboring blocks, and $T_A$ is the single single layer TN of block $A$, the $A\to B$ MPS message at round $\ell+1$ is given by the contraction of the TN of block $A$ with its incoming MPS messages (from round $\ell$) along all of its super edges, but the one connecting it with $B$: